bneils/BloxorzSolver/README.md

 - Create a lot of invalid moves that fall off the platform
 - Create cycles that revisit states you've already been to
 - Take the same path more than once since you can't be sure what's the best.
+- Have no idea how many patterns to make

+Also, the asymptotic complexity of this is abysmal: O(4^m) where m is the minimal number of moves.

 ## Breadth-first search
 Since breadth means width, we prioritize nodes that are closest to us before we explore other ones.